Myssenberg/CRCOB23-Exam/README.md

 # CRCOB23-Exam

 This project requires the environment, on which it is run, to have the "Zero-Knowledge Swiss Knife" and "petlib" libraries installed.

-However, "petlib" in built-in to the installation of the "Zero-Knowledge Swiss Knife" library, so that is the only installation needed to be done.
+However, "petlib" is built-in to the installation of the "Zero-Knowledge Swiss Knife" library, so that is the only installation needed to be done.

 Alternatively, the project can be run from a Docker container, the setup of which is described below.